ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

 The very first thing to do is identifying which components you need in your monitoring stack.
 In this guide, those components will be these:

 - **Prometheus**\
   Open-source monitoring framework ready for Kubernetes.
-Prometheus will be the core of your monitoring stack, on which all the other monitoring components you will deploy with this guide will be centered around.
+Prometheus is going to be the core of your monitoring stack, on which all the other monitoring components deployed with this guide will be centered around.
 Again, Prometheus is fundamental because the metrics you cannot see yet are all Prometheus-compatible ones.

 - **Kube State Metrics**\
   Service that provides details from all the Kubernetes API objects present in a Kubernetes cluster, but that are not accessible through the native Kubernetes monitoring components.
 In other words, is an agent that gets cluster-level metrics and exposes them in a Prometheus-compatible `/metrics` endpoint.